CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate

 In the Cool phase, we fine-tune this model with DP-computed optimal schemes (⑤),

-freezing the encoder and updating only the quantizer and decoder to stabilize learning.
+We freeze the encoder parameters and update only the quantizer and decoder to stabilize learning.

 The final result is a DFR model fine-tuned for the target ScheDFR setup (⑥).